Out of the Game Tour

-The Out of the Game Tour is a concert tour by singer-songwriter Rufus Wainwright.
+The Out of the Game Tour was a concert tour by singer-songwriter Rufus Wainwright.
 The tour supports his seventh studio album, Out of the Game.
 Beginning in April 2012, the tour has played over 100 shows in the Americas, Asia, Europe and Australasia.

 Background

 The tour was announced on Wainwright's official website, coinciding with the singer's album release.
 Behind the scenes, Wainwright married his long-term partner Jörn Weisbrodt while the singer had a break in his tour schedule.
 Wainwright explained his personal life would not only reflect in the album but also the tour.
 The singer continued to say that he would be touring less in the forthcoming years, while concentrating on being a parent.

 The tour began with two rehearsal shows at Under the Bridge, a nightclub located within Stamford Bridge in London.
 The tour officially kicked off in Denmark.
 Some of the tour dates in Europe included festival appearances at the Montreux Jazz Festival, Melt! festival and the North Sea Jazz Festival.